PyLadiesGR/website/content/post/scholarship-2018.md

 ---
 ![PyLadies GR Represent!
 Scholarship](/images/represent.jpg)

-PyLadies Grand Rapids is excited to announce Represent!
+PyLadies Grand Rapids is excited to announce our Represent!
 Scholarship program to support and empower people from under-represented groups aspiring to become professional software engineers.

 ## PyLadies